M-o-a-T/diyBMS-code/MESSAGES.md

 may address 1 to 32 cells.

 Bit 0 of the flags nibble indicates that the message has been processed by at least one module.
-The other three bits are reserved.
+Bit 1 states that the message applies to all modules, i.e. modules won't consume data from the packet.
+The other two bits are reserved.

 The master increments the sequence number for every message.
 Modules increment a counter when the incoming sequence number is not what they